 Question 3: Do I Have Any Regrets?

-This could have looked very different.
-If we waited we could have gone at a later date, but it ALWAYS seems easier to do something tomorrow, next week, or next year than to do it right now.
+It’s ALWAYS seems easier to do something tomorrow, next week, or next year than to do it right now.
 It’s so easy to get complacent with today and think tomorrow will fix itself.

 Don’t wait on infinite tomorrows!